ManosL/100DaysOfMLCode/README.md

 Project of David Silver's
 RL course and I implemented the Sarsa(λ) algorithm.
 I will upload the code when I finish the question.

+## Day 4

+I completed the TD-Learning question of Easy 21 Project by implementing Sarsa(λ) algorithm and drawing the necessary graphs.
+However might it seem little, yesterday I wrote the Forward view Sarsa(λ) while the project asking to implement the backward view.
+Tomorrow I will probably finish the question about Value Function Approximation, thus, all the Easy21 project and it will be uploaded also to a separate repo.